sana-m-khan/ssh-brute-force-detector/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue) ![Platform](https://img.shields.io/badge/Platform-Linux-orange) ![License](https://img.shields.io/badge/License-MIT-green)

-A real-time intrusion detection tool that monitors SSH authentication logs, identifies brute force attack patterns, and automatically blocks offending IPs via Linux firewall rules.
+A real-time intrusion detection tool that monitors SSH authentication logs, identifies brute force attack patterns, and automatically blocks offending IPs using Linux firewall rules.

+---

+## Security Note

+If you need this tool, it means your SSH server has password authentication enabled.
+The more permanent fix is to switch to key-based authentication and disable password auth entirely — at that point brute force attacks become pointless since there's no password to guess.
+This tool is useful as an immediate layer of defense, but it is not a substitute for proper SSH hardening.

 ---